January 31st

 Commentary:

-The firmness of a diamond and the tenderness of a flower are two contradictory aspects.
-Finding them together is a wonder in itself.
-The mind of exceptional people is a combination of both these natures.
 They are firm and hard in certain things.
 For example, they do not trade their beliefs just because it is easier.
 They will fight hard with tenacity for what they firmly believe in.
-They are strong in times of crisis and will not fret about happenings that are beyond their control.
+They are strong in times of crisis and will not fret about things beyond their control.

 pada vigrahaH: